across-protocol/indexer/packages/webhooks/README.md

 To use the `WebhookFactory`, you need to provide a configuration object and dependencies:

 - **Config**: This object should include:

-  - `express`: Configuration for the express server, such as the port number.
-  - `webhooks`: Configuration for the webhooks, including whether an API key is required.
-  - `enable`: An array of webhook types to enable, e.g., `["DepositStatus"]`.
+  - requireApiKey: boolean; - Should registration of new webhooks require an api key
+  - enabledEventProcessors: string[]; - What event processors should be enabled, like 'DepositStatus'

 - **Dependencies**: This object should include:
   - `postgres`: An instance of `DataSource` for database interactions.